ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 Install dependencies
 --------------------

 Sparkle depends on Python 3.9+, swig 3.0, gnuplot, LaTeX and multiple Python packages.
-An easy way to install everything to use the ``conda`` package manager (https://docs.conda.io/en/latest/miniconda.html).
+An easy way to install everything is to use the ``conda`` package manager (https://docs.conda.io/en/latest/miniconda.html).

 You can install the base requirements with